 In the hallways of our first partner hospital in Madagascar is a saying often heard among the staff: “La voie c’est la vie” (Sight Is Life).
-For patients who have their sight restored through cataract surgery, the truth of the words is easy to see.
+For patients who have their sight restored through cataract surgery, the truth of these words is easy to see.
 But for every person who goes blind from untreated cataract, there are usually at least four or five other family members who all carry a part of the burden of blindness.

 Schoolchildren run to class in Randria’s neighborhood on the edge of Antananarivo, the capital of Madagascar.

 Randria lives with her grandmother and five other members of her family on the outskirts of Antananarivo, the capital of Madagascar.
 She is 20 now but when she was younger, her grandmother Razanabelo— who they fondly call “Bozy”-would take care of her young brother and sister.
 Randria didn’t expect that to change since her grandmother always seemed so happy around her youngest grandchildren.

 Randria’s family lives in Antananarivo, the capital city of Madagascar.